-It’s one of the most common hormonal endocrine disorders in women and referred to as a ‘silent killer.’
+Often referred to as a “silent disorder,” it’s one of the most common hormonal disorders in women.
 I’m talking about polycystic ovarian syndrome, aka polycystic ovary syndrome (PCOS), which affects anywhere from 5 percent to 20 percent of women of childbearing age.
+(1)

 While few women are aware of this disorder or what PCOS symptoms look like, PCOS is believed to be responsible for as much as 70 percent of infertility issues in women!
-Meanwhile, it’s associated with an increased risk for developing several medical risks, including insulin resistance, type 2 diabetes, high cholesterol, high blood pressure and heart disease.
+Meanwhile, it’s associated with an increased risk for developing several medical risks.
+These include insulin resistance, type 2 diabetes, high cholesterol, high blood pressure and heart disease.

-And if it runs in your family, then you’re may be at a higher risk to develop this hormonal imbalance.
+And if it runs in your family, then you may be at a higher risk of developing this condition.
 The good news is there are many natural ways to treat PCOS symptoms, and it starts with doing everything you can to balance hormones naturally.
-Read on to learn more about PCOS and my recommendations on how to treat the symptoms of PCOS if you are one the estimated 5 million women in U.S. dealing with this condition.
+Read on to raise your PCOS awareness.
+Learn about my recommendations on how to treat the symptoms of PCOS if you are one of the estimated 5 million women in the U.S. dealing with this condition.

-PCOS is one of the most common hormonal imbalances affecting women today.
-While PCOS has been recognized and diagnosed for over 75 years and is now considered the leading form of endocrine disruption in women of reproductive age, there’s still a lot to learn about how exactly this hormonal imbalance occurs in different women and how it can most effectively be reversed.
+PCOS is one of the most common hormonal imbalances affecting women today and is often characterized by insulin resistance.
+The endocrine system is very complex; while PCOS has been recognized and diagnosed for over 75 years and is now considered the leading form of endocrine disruption in women of reproductive age, there’s still a lot to learn about how exactly this hormonal imbalance occurs in different women and how it can most effectively be reversed.

 Alarmingly, estimates show that somewhere between 5 percent to 20 percent of women of childbearing age are affected by PCOS!
-However, less than 50 percent of women are properly diagnosed — which means millions have no idea what’s causing their underlying symptoms.
-(1) Common PCOS symptoms include weight gain, changes in mood, low libido and irregular periods, plus it’s considered to be the major cause of infertility issues in women.
+However, less than 50 percent of women are properly diagnosed.
+This means millions have no idea what’s causing their underlying symptoms.
+(2) Common symptoms of polycystic ovarian syndrome include weight gain, changes in mood, low libido, irregular periods, irregular hair loss and growth, and acne — plus, it’s considered to be the major cause of infertility issues in women.
+(3)

 The most frequent PCOS symptoms include: